A common question from pet owners is, “What are the signs of cancer in dogs?”

-This is a tough one for me to answer because cancer can affect any organ in the dog’s body, so it really depends on which organ system is affected.
+This is a tough one to answer because cancer can affect any organ in the dog’s body.
+So it really depends on which organ system is affected.
 But here are four initial things we veterinarians look for:

 1. Dogs can get skin cancer, but they may not have any clinical signs at all other than changes or masses on the skin.